aviramha/talks/rust-meetup-il-july/slides.md

 ---

-# Let's sizzle it a bit 🔥
+# Let's take it a step further 🤓

 Those were **just bare minimum** requirements for production.
 Without actual logic!
 Few examples of more dependencies: